 What can you do to help your kids navigate their conflicts so that they not only resolve the immediate disagreement, but so that they also learn the skills to work through conflict on their own?
 The last thing my wife and I wanted was to eat a meal under the storm clouds of such a trivial argument.
 We took four specific steps designed to mentor our kids in the art of conflict management.

-Ask for a resolution: Rather than giving vague instructions to “just figure it out”, we asked them both to talk together to find a solution to their problem that would be fair to the both of them.
+Rather than giving vague instructions to “just figure it out,” we asked them both to talk together to find a solution to their problem that would be fair to the both of them.
 I have to confess to a bit of craftiness here.
-When we asked this of our kids, my wife and I knew that a 9 year old and a 5 year old probably wouldn’t be able to sort the problem out on their own.
+When we asked this of our kids, my wife and I knew that a 9-year-old and a 5-year-old probably wouldn’t be able to sort the problem out on their own.
 Instead, our goal was to get the two of communicating with each other in a constructive way, and having them wrestle with ideas of fairness and compromise.
 Shortly after their bargaining session began, they returned to our dinner table.
 It seemed clear that a solution had been reached.
 “Its fine,” my older daughter sighed.
 “I don’t care.
 She can have the cup.”
 It was clear from her voice, however, that their solution was anything but fine.
 The argument had been fixed, but the underlying issues hadn’t been addressed, meaning that the underlying issue had been neatly avoided.
 We sent them back to the bargaining table, with a second instruction.

-Seek the root of the problem: My wife had a stroke of brilliance.
+My wife had a stroke of brilliance.
 “I want you to come back here when you can answer why it is so important for you to fight over this cup every day.”
-Once again, they returned with a few ideas – “This cup is different from the others;” “this cup is from our favorite restaurant;” “I don’t really know…” – all of which we asked them to think through a bit more.
+Once again, they returned with a few ideas.
+“This cup is different from the others.” “this cup is from our favorite restaurant.”
+“I don’t really know….”
+We asked them to think through all of their reasons a bit more.
 Finally, with a hint of exasperation, my daughter got it.
 “It’s because I want to put myself first,” she said.
 This was the gold we’d been searching for, and she was immediately affirmed for her honesty.
 If children are going to learn to manage their conflicts, it’s important for them to learn to see themselves honestly, and this means learning to identify the way that our selfish, sinful nature works in our hearts and minds.
 Challenging them to recognize their own brokenness should be met with gracious affirmation that creates a safe place to be honest about sin, but also allows an opportunity to hear a message of grace.